-Infrastructure

-The site is located approximately 120km south of Port Hedland and 45km to the east of Great Northern Highway.
-Access to the mine site will be via a dedicated mine site access road that connects to the Great Northern Highway.
-This will enable access for construction and on going support to the mining and processing operations.

-The mine will be operated on a fly in fly out basis with personnel flying into a dedicated air strip 15km from the North Star mine site and 12km from the village.
-Personnel will be bussed between the air strip and the village.

-The existing Japal village will be upgraded as part of the project to house the peak construction and ongoing mine operations.
-The village will consist of all of the appropriate facilities including dry and wet mess, gym and other lifestyle facilities for personnel comfort and well being.
+The existing Japal village will be upgraded as part of the project to house the peak construction and on-going mine operations.
+The village will consist of all of the appropriate facilities including dry and wet mess, gym and other lifestyle facilities for operational personnel.

 All traffic to the North Star site must pass through the Gatehouse to gain access to the North Star mine, Stage 1 and Stage 2 process plants.
 The gatehouse area also includes the first aid and emergency response buildings.
 This is due to its close proximity to access points to all of the North Star operations including plant, mine and village.

 As the North Star site is located within mountainous terrain the location for the Stage 2 processing plant has been carefully chosen to minimise earthworks and haul distance from the mine.
 All of the required infrastructure for both the processing plant and mining ancillary items have been combined into an area adjacent to the processing plant giving the ability to combine services and reduce earthworks.

 The plant infrastructure area includes the following mining and plant infrastructure to enable support to both the mining and processing plant operations.

-- Main Administration Building and associated Crib Rooms and Ablutions
+Main Administration Building and associated Crib Rooms and Ablutions

-- Control Room
+Control Room

-- Communications Room
+Communications Room

-- Laboratory
+Laboratory

-- HV/Drill/LV Workshops & Warehouse
+HV/Drill/LV Workshops & Warehouse

-- HV Workshop Office, Crib Room and Ablutions
+HV Workshop Office, Crib Room and Ablutions

-- Lube Station
+Lube Station

-- HV Go Line
+HV Go Line

-- Tyre Workshop
+Tyre Workshop

-- HV Refuelling
+HV Refuelling

-- LV Refuelling
+LV Refuelling

-- HV Washdown
+HV Washdown

-- LV Washdown
+LV Washdown

-- Diesel Fuel Facility
+Diesel Fuel Facility

-- Water Treatment Facilities
+Water Treatment Facilities

-- Fixed Plant Workshop
+Fixed Plant Workshop

-- Welding Workshop
+Welding Workshop

-- Main Warehouse
+Main Warehouse

 It is intended to supply power from Port Hedland via a dedicated power transmission line to a switch yard located at the plant infrastructure area.

+Concentrate from the processing plant will be conveyed via an above ground overland pipeline.
+The pipeline will follow the mine site access road and then the FMG rail to the Port where it will enter the North Star dewatering facility.

+Costs Projected capital and operating costs for mining have been developed based on production schedules over a period of more than 20 years to achieve an annual production rate of:

+1.3 to 1.6 Mtpa of product from the Stage 1 plant; and

+8.5 Mtpa of product from the Stage 2 plant.

+Estimation of the production rates and operating costs has been developed from first principles.
+Capital and operating costs are based on vendors quotes